netcinematics/AI_TELLECToSCOPE_2/docs/OVERVIEW_INDEX.md

 #### "BITZ" is the result of optimizing text for AI in generative tokens called BITZ!

-> Not only do BITZ reduce expensive compute cost, they simultaneously increase INFERENCE CLARITY!
+Not only do BITZ reduce expensive compute cost, they simultaneously increase INFERENCE CLARITY!

+> augment text, into BITZ, before AI input.
 ____________________________________________________________________

 ### ENCODING: